Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Slips and trips – risks in building design

-Many properties will present a number of slip or trip hazards both indoors and outside as a consequence of their design, for example; flooring that is slippery when wet, steps, or a change in level.
+Many properties will present several slip or trip hazards both indoors and outside as a consequence of their design, for example, flooring that is slippery when wet, steps, or a change in level.
 From a design point of view, having an appropriate flooring material for a given environment is one of the most important precautions that can be taken to prevent slips.

 Slips and trips in historic properties

-Historic buildings vary considerably and often do not meet modern standards having most likely been designed for a different purpose to which they are used today.
-They are more likely to have slip or trip hazards underfoot resulting from the type of materials used or wear and tear.
+Historic buildings vary considerably and often do not meet modern standards, having most likely been designed for a different purpose than the one for which they are used today.
+They are more likely to have slip or trip hazards underfoot, resulting from the type of materials used or wear and tear.
 Stairs can present particular challenges.
 For example, stairs once used for occasional access to quiet areas may now be open to the public and used more frequently.
 More generally, visitors may be those who are at greater risk of slips and trips (such as elderly people).

-There may be limited scope for improvements; slip-resistant floor coverings, bright coloured tape on stair nosings, concrete infills to worn stone steps and modern handrails may be undesirable or against conservation restrictions.
+There may be limited scope for improvements; slip-resistant floor coverings, bright coloured tape on stair nosings, concrete infills to worn stone steps, and modern handrails may be undesirable or against conservation restrictions.
 Blocking off access to interesting parts of a building may lessen the attraction and may be unpopular.
-Depending on the level of risk, some changes can be disproportionally costly or time consuming to implement.
+Depending on the level of risk, some changes can be disproportionately costly or time-consuming to implement.

 Top tips for preventing slips and trips